FOREX-Portugal tension drags euro to 5-week low versus dollar

 By Jessica Mortimer

-LONDON, July 3 (Reuters) - The euro hit a five-week low against the dollar and fell sharply against the safe-haven yen on Wednesday after political tension in Portugal pushed up the borrowing costs of lower-rated euro zone countries.
+LONDON, July 3 (Reuters) - The euro hit a five-week low against a broadly stronger dollar on Wednesday after rising political tension in Portugal pushed up the borrowing costs of peripheral euro zone countries.

 “Portugal is by far the biggest focus,” said Derek Halpenny, European Head of Global Currency Research at BTMU.